 Brewing Tips:

-- Chamomile tea: Use 1 tablespoon (2 grams) per cup for optimal results.
+- Chamomile tea: Use about 1 tablespoon per cup.

 Safety Reminder